de-py/Terraform-Ansible-Demo/readme.md

 This section is to keep track of where data must be updated before running terraform apply or ansible-playbook.
 These steps will need to be automated in a way that meets the project guidelines.

 1. After Terraform Apply, Run Update Inventory Script in Terraform Config File
+2. Before running an ansible-playbook, ping all hosts to update the ssh hosts file.
+Playbook doesn't honor the verify=false check but ping will fix this.
-2. In directory ./elastic/kibana.yml, update kibana with local IP of elastic server for ```elasticsearch.hosts: ["http://<changeme>:9200"]```
+3. In directory ./elastic/kibana.yml, update kibana with local IP of elastic server for ```elasticsearch.hosts: ["http://<changeme>:9200"]```
-3. In firewall.tf, update source_range on kibana-port to be the NAT address of the server that's browsing to Kibana.
+4. In firewall.tf, update source_range on kibana-port to be the NAT address of the server that's browsing to Kibana.

 ## Todo
 - [ ] Create kibana.yml with server.host update
 - [ ] Configure authentication on kibana/elastic
-- [ ] Create script to automate terraform output to ansible inventory
+- [*] Create script to automate terraform output to ansible inventory
 - [ ] Make ELK config files into templates and pull IPs into variables that can be updated with a script easily
 - [ ] Delete old project files